-The following is a list of activities and events of anti-immigrant organizations and individuals.
+The following is a list of activities and events of anti-immigrant organizations.
 Organizations listed as anti-immigrant hate groups are designated with an asterisk.

 Officials with the group ProEnglish* have now met with White House staff three times this year to discuss a so-called official English policy.
 According to a February 13 blog post, Stephen Guschov and Dan Carter of ProEnglish — a group founded by white nationalist John Tanton —met with President Donald Trump’s aides to discuss White House support for legislation making English the official language of the United States.
 In a blog posted two days later, Carter and Gushov apparently had a follow-up meeting to discuss similar legislative goals with aides to Vice President Mike Pence.
 In a blog recapping the meeting, ProEnglish staff called Pence “a loyal and strong supporter” of official English legislation, noting as a U.S. Congressman he co-sponsored Rep. Steve King’s 2011 “English Language Unity Act.”
 In the same blog, the group claimed it was “greatly encouraged” by both recent meetings.
 Last month, Hatewatch reported that ProEnglish officials met with another unnamed Trump aide to discuss policy.
 In 2016, Sam Pimm, ProEnglish’s former executive director, was also said to have “attended an exclusive meeting” with Pence who voiced support for policies pushed by the group, saying, “Speaking English is the key to assimilation and achieving the American dream.”